 For providers, this means:

-Disability support workers should not attend work if they have a fever, symptoms of a respiratory illness, or are not vaccinated against influenza.
+Support workers should not attend work if they have a fever, symptoms of a respiratory illness, or are not vaccinated against influenza.

 All NDIS service providers must notify the NDIS Quality and Safeguards Commission of any change to the delivery of their services.
-More information for NDIS providers and disability support workers is available on the NDIS Quality and Safeguards Commission website: www.ndiscommission.gov.au.
+More information for NDIS providers and support workers is available on the NDIS Quality and Safeguards Commission website: www.ndiscommission.gov.au.
 This includes provider obligations, how to reduce the risk to participants, and links to updates and resources.

 The Department of Health has developed specific advice on Personal Protective Equipment (PPE) when looking after people who are confirmed to have, or suspected of having, COVID-19.
 Information is available at www.health.gov.au/covid19-resources

-Further information on COVID-19, what people can do to protect themselves and the people they are caring for is available at www.health.gov.au or on 1800 020 080.
+Further information on COVID-19, and what people can do to protect themselves and the people they are caring for is available at www.health.gov.au or on 1800 020 080.